lio94/basler_camera_hardware-trigger/README.md

 ### Todo

-I will soon that additionally IEEE1588 timestamping.
+I will soon add separate config files that also enable IEEE1588 timestamping (to synchronize camera clocks to Jetson/Linux system clock, without using it for synchronous free run).